WojciechLamperski/Java-Collections/MAP.md

 - removeEldestEntry() is a custom method in LinkedHashMap that allows users to define a policy for removing entries, but it is optional.
 It's a protected method that is not implemented by default, instead implementation is left to the user.

 ### TreeMap
+##### ⏰ Implements a Red-Black Tree, providing O(log n) time for get(), put(), and remove().
+Maintains keys in sorted order.
+It's slower than HashMap and LinkedHashMap but provides ordering and range query capabilities.

 TreeMap is a class that implements the NavigableMap interface and stores key-value pairs in sorted order according to the natural ordering of the keys, or by a Comparator provided at map creation time.
+TreeMap trades some performance (slower get() and put() at O(log n)) for sorted keys out of the box.
+In return, it offers fast access to the smallest and largest keys using methods like firstKey() and lastKey(), which are efficient due to the underlying Red-Black Tree structure.So while it's slower than HashMap or LinkedHashMap, it gives you ordering + efficient range queries — a great choice when those features matter.

 Things to know: